About the Life Course Data Initiative

 Pilot partnership

 Over the four-year pilot, the ABS is working with the partners, across all aspects of the pilot LCDI, including data integration and data sharing, governance, research and understanding community data needs.
-This will include safely linking a range of ACT and SA datasets to the Person Level Integrated Data Asset (PLIDA) and building research partnerships to demonstrate its value in addressing disadvantage.
+This includes safely linking a range of ACT and SA datasets to the Person Level Integrated Data Asset (PLIDA) and building research partnerships to demonstrate its value in addressing disadvantage.

 Key deliverables of the LCDI